ane/ane.github.io/_drafts/half-stack-web-frameworks.md

 instead of making it more elaborate, powerful, and verbose?
 Consider webpack.
 It is a powerful utility that is supposed to combine all your assets --- that is, code, CSS, images --- into a single module that is used in your application.
 This is a powerful thing.
 The only problem is that its configuration is *hell*.
 I work with SBT every day, and my goodness, even SBT is easier to configure than Webpack.
 Ask any Scala developer what it means to say that.
 You will get funny looks.
+Even Java folks will consider this crazy, although, in fairness, they've [moved into the post-framework age](http://microprofile.io/), and consider us mortals rather quaint.

 ## SPA development is more than just tools